Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard-beta.md

 #### Request Timeout

-Time in seconds to wait for a response from the in-app messaging service, before timing out.
-The SDK default timeout value is 5 seconds.
-The minimum timeout value is 1 second.
+Time in seconds to wait for a response from the in-app messaging service before timing out.
+The SDK default timeout value is 5 seconds, and the minimum timeout value is 1 second.

 {% hint style="warning" %}
 Request Timeout must be a non-zero number.